-12. Rationale for Assumptions
+13. Rationale for Assumptions

 The demographic assumptions were adopted by the Board of Trustees at their March 11, 2021 meeting.
 The discount rate was adopted by the Board of Trustees at their August 12, 2021 meeting.
 The demographic assumptions adopted are based on an experience study covering the period from July 1, 2015 through June 30, 2020, and the economic assumptions are based on this experience study along with advice of the MainePERS investment consultants.
+In our professional judgment, the combined effect of the assumptions has no significant bias.